petreturcu/petreturcu.github.io/_pages/about.md

 ---

 I am a freelance software engineer based in Manchester, UK.
-My expertise is mainly on the Microsoft stack, having full exposure to both greenfield and legacy systems.
+My expertise is centered on the Microsoft stack, having full exposure to both greenfield and legacy systems.

-I am passionate about clean, readable and easily maintainable code, especially in a DevOps, Agile environment.
+I am passionate about clean, readable and maintainable code.